OwaliShawon/doctors-chamber/README.md

    * Pass: user123

  ## Features
- * Wirhout login an user or admin cannot access dashboard or appointment route.
+ * Without login an user or admin cannot access dashboard or appointment route.
  * User can make online appointment by login through Gmail or doing Registration to login.
  * There is  Database of appointment of the user in Dashboard by Date.
  * User can Review their appointments.